Download a copy of this image (204KB PDF)

 Share your nature knowledge and identify “that thing”

-You can also join a volunteer monitoring project like the annual garden bird survey and kereru count.
+You can also join a volunteer monitoring project like the annual garden bird survey or get involved with Kereru Discovery projects.